coin icon

 Personal loans allow you to borrow money relatively quickly to pay for home improvements, emergency repairs, a car or any other expenses.
 You then need to repay the loan, plus interest, in fixed monthly instalments until you clear your balance.

-If you’re looking for a low-interest personal loan, you can compare personal loan rates on our charts below to help you find the best option for your requirements.
+Moneyfacts has been providing comprehensive comparison charts to the public and financial sectors for over 35 years.
+If you’re looking for a low-interest personal loan, compare personal loan rates on our charts below to help you find the best option for your requirements.
+Or see if you are eligible for a loan (without affecting your credit score) with our preferred loans broker, Loans Warehouse.

 Advertisement